-On October 8, 2021, the Board of Directors of the Company adopted the AZZ Inc. Executive Officer Severance Plan (the "Executive Severance Plan"), effective October 11, 2021, which replaced the AZZ Inc. Severance Plan and provides severance pay and benefits under certain circumstances to eligible active, full-time executive employees of the Company and its U.S. subsidiaries, including the Company's executive officers, other than certain NEOs to the extent their severance benefits are set forth in their respective employment agreements, as discussed under the headings titled "Employment Agreements" (above) and "Potential Payments Upon Termination, Death, Disability or Change in Control" (below).
-The Executive Severance Plan provides for the payment of severance pay and benefits to eligible executive employees in the event of an involuntary termination of employment by the Company without cause or by the eligible executive employee for good reason.
+On October 8, 2021, the Board of Directors of the Company adopted the AZZ Inc. Executive Officer Severance Plan (the "Executive Officer Severance Plan"), effective October 8, 2021, which is supplemental to the AZZ Inc. Severance Plan which provides severance pay and benefits under certain circumstances to all eligible active, full-time employees of the Company and its U.S. subsidiaries, and excludes the Company's executive officers.
+The Executive Officer Severance Plan applies to all executive officers except for certain NEOs that have employment agreements which sets forth their respective severance benefits therein.
+The Executive Officer Severance Plan provides for the payment of severance pay and benefits to eligible executive employees in the event of an involuntary termination of employment by the Company without cause or by the eligible executive employee for good reason.

 Additionally, the Company has entered into a change in control agreement with Mr. Ferguson.
-Mr. Ferguson's Change in Control Agreement and the change in control provisions of the Executive Severance Plan for the other NEOs, are designed to promote stability and continuity of executive management.
+Mr. Ferguson's Change in Control Agreement and the change in control provisions of the Executive Officer Severance Plan for the other NEOs, are designed to promote stability and continuity of executive management.
 Information regarding applicable payments under these arrangements for our NEOs is provided under the headings titled "Employment Agreements" (above) and "Potential Payments Upon Termination or Change of Control" (below) of this Proxy Statement.
 The Company does not have any arrangement providing for tax gross up payments of any compensation elements with any of our executive officers, including for severance and change in control benefits, except for relocation expenses, which is available to all employees.